Buy, Build, and Rehab with HDF

 - Development Budget

 Please ensure you have assembled all the required documents before submitting project information.
-If you have questions regarding any item on the list above, then please contact our Multifamily Loan Portfolio Manager at 203-969-1830 x 2015.
+If you have questions regarding any item on the list above, then please contact our Lending Operations Manager at 203-969-1830 x 2016.

 consortium Member Banks

-The Multifamily Loan Fund at HDF is a consortium of eleven banks brought together to finance affordable housing projects throughout Connecticut.
+The Multifamily Loan Fund at HDF is a consortium of ten banks brought together to finance affordable housing projects throughout Connecticut.